Leonard Riley Obituary - Tallahassee, Fl | Tallahassee Democrat

 Tallahassee, FL - Leonard Douglas Minion Riley, Jr., 69, of Tallahassee passed on Friday, June 5, 2020.
 Funeral services are 12 noon Friday in New Salem Cemetery, with final Interment in Tallahassee National Cemetery.
 Viewing is 4-6 p.m.
 Thursday at TILLMAN OF TALLAHASSEE 850-942-1950.
 Mr. Riley was an original 1968 Lincoln High graduate who was drafted into the U.S. Army.
 He fought in Vietnam and was honorably discharged.
 He worked in building construction for many years, was a member of New Salem and a talented mechanic.
-Survivors include his children: Pamela Wright, Willis Calvin, Calvin (Nathalie) Wright and Marlon Wright; 8 grandchildren; 3 great-grandchildren; mother-in-law, Ora D. Johnson; brothers: Earl West and Anthony Riley; sisters: Sharon Garrison, Patricia (Cedric) Martin and Earlene (Johnny ) Geathers; a special cousin, Mamie Moore; and a host of other relatives and friends.
+Survivors include his children: Pamela Wright, Willis Calvin (Nathalie) Wright and Marlon Wright; 8 grandchildren; 3 great-grandchildren; mother-in-law, Ora D. Johnson; brothers: Earl West and Anthony Riley; sisters: Sharon Garrison, Patricia (Cedric) Martin and Earlene (Johnny ) Geathers; a special cousin, Mamie Moore; and a host of other relatives and friends.
+He was predeceased by his wife, Lilyan Wright Riley and his parents.
+John Leonard Riley, Sr. and Lether Dixon Griffin.

 Tallahassee, FL - Leonard Douglas Minion Riley, Jr., 69, of Tallahassee passed on Friday, June 5, 2020.
 Funeral services are 12 noon Friday in New Salem Cemetery, with final Interment in Tallahassee National Cemetery.
 Viewing is 4-6 p.m.
 Thursday at TILLMAN OF TALLAHASSEE 850-942-1950.
 Mr. Riley was an original 1968 Lincoln High graduate who was drafted into the U.S. Army.
 He fought in Vietnam and was honorably discharged.
 He worked in building construction for many years, was a member of New Salem and a talented mechanic.
-Survivors include his children: Pamela Wright, Willis Calvin, Calvin (Nathalie) Wright and Marlon Wright; 8 grandchildren; 3 great-grandchildren; mother-in-law, Ora D. Johnson; brothers: Earl West and Anthony Riley; sisters: Sharon Garrison, Patricia (Cedric) Martin and Earlene (Johnny ) Geathers; a special cousin, Mamie Moore; and a host of other relatives and friends.
+Survivors include his children: Pamela Wright, Willis Calvin (Nathalie) Wright and Marlon Wright; 8 grandchildren; 3 great-grandchildren; mother-in-law, Ora D. Johnson; brothers: Earl West and Anthony Riley; sisters: Sharon Garrison, Patricia (Cedric) Martin and Earlene (Johnny ) Geathers; a special cousin, Mamie Moore; and a host of other relatives and friends.
+He was predeceased by his wife, Lilyan Wright Riley and his parents.
+John Leonard Riley, Sr. and Lether Dixon Griffin.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.